-For more details on Camp REWARD and behavior requirements for your dog, SEE BELOW .
+For more details on The R.E.W.A.R.D.
+Zone for Aggressive and Reacitve Dogs and behavior requirements for your dog, SEE BELOW .

 If your dog doesn’t have these basic foundation behaviors, you will be required to take my online class before bringing your dog to this seminar.
-In the meantime, you can come to Camp REWARD as an auditor.
-Camp REWARD attendees get a discount for taking the online class. $100.00 (savings of $49.95).
+In the meantime, you can come to The R.E.W.A.R.D.
+Zone for Aggressive and Reacitve Dogs as an auditor.

-You can see the course at www.idiotsguidepositivedogtraining.com Once you pay for the camp, as either a working team or auditor, you will be given a special link for the discount.
+You can see the course at www.idiotsguidepositivedogtraining.com Once you pay for the seminar, as either a working team or auditor, you will be given a special link for the discount.

 Online class website: www.idiotsguidepositivedogtraining.com

 The online class starts the 2nd Saturday of every month.

 These seminars are working seminars for aggressive or reactive

 dogs.
 There will be a minimum of two sessions per